usdAG/sncscan/README.md

 ```

 # Install
-Requirements: Currently the sncscan only works with python3.8 and the pysap libary from our fork.
+Requirements: Currently the sncscan only works with the pysap libary from our fork.

 ```
-python3.8 -m pip install -r requirements.txt
+python3 -m pip install -r requirements.txt
 ```

 or

 ```
-python3.8 setup.py test
+python3 setup.py test
 ```

 ```
-python3.8 setup.py install
+python3 setup.py install
 ```